Better-Papers/sciblog/src/posts/dbo/dbo.md

 Birthdating cells and correlate with transcriptional data.

 ### Aim 2b: Demonstrate the effect of cell cycle perturbation on fate specification using genetic and pharmacological approaches

+Our lab has experience with _Pantr2_ KO mice. _Pantr2_ is a long non-coding RNA

 ### Tentative sequence for the investigation